donavon/thwack/README.md

 thwack.addEventListener('request', async (event) => {
   const { options } = event;
   if (options.url === 'users' && options.params.id === 123) {

-    // tells Thwack to return `event.promise` instead of handling the event itself event.preventDefault();
+    // tells Thwack to use the returned value instead of handling the event itself event.preventDefault();

     // stop other listeners (if any) from further processing event.stopPropagation();

-    // because we called `preventDefault` above,
+    // because we called `preventDefault` above, the caller's request
-    // the caller's request will be resolved to this `ThwackResponse` return new thwack.ThwackResponse({
+    // will be resolved to this `ThwackResponse` (defaults to status of 200) return new thwack.ThwackResponse({
-      status: 200,
-      ok: true
-      headers: {
-        'content-type': 'application/json',
-      },
       data: {
         name: 'Fake Username',
         email: 'fakeuser@example.com',
-      }
+      },
     });
   }
 });